Example: Simple Criticality Calculation

 Problem Description

 This example demonstrates a fundamental criticality calculation using MCNP.
-We'll model a 3×3 array of fuel pins with water moderation and reflective boundary conditions.
-This simple configuration serves as an excellent introduction to criticality calculations while incorporating key physics concepts like neutron multiplication, moderation, and leakage.
+We model a 3×3 array of fuel pins with water moderation and reflective boundary conditions.
+This configuration serves as a concise introduction to criticality calculations while covering neutron multiplication, moderation, and the universe/lattice geometry system.

 System Configuration